-Use the TODAY special value in place of a specific date in date queries.
+- %TODAY% Use the TODAY special value in place of a specific date in date queries.
 This option supports math operations, so you can use TODAY-10 or TODAY+30.
-The built-in Certificates Expiring in 7 Days collection uses this special value (see Certificate Collection Manager on page 80). %ME% domain/user name.
-The built-in My Certificates collection uses this special value (see Certificate Collection Manager on page 80).
+The built-in Certificates Expiring in 7 Days collection uses this special value (see Certificate Collection Manager on page 80). - %ME% Use the ME special value in place of a specific domain\user name in queries that match a domain\user name.
+The built-in My Certificates collection uses this special value (see Certificates Collection Manager on page 80).